charles483/weather/README.md

 3. **Weekly Forecast:**
    - See temperature and precipitation forecasts for the next week.
-   - The app also displays a map with the selected city's location.
+   - View the city's location on an interactive map.

 4. **Historical Weather Data:**
    - Select a start and end date to view historical weather data.
-   - Data can be visualized using time series plots.
+   - Visualize data using time series plots.

 5. **Compare Weather Between Cities:**
    - Select multiple cities to compare their current weather conditions.